yuliapirozhkova/programming-for-linguists/data_structures/stack/README.md

 2. ### Get element from Stack (POP)
     The opposite operation for push is POP - get an item from the stack.
 But there are restrictions on this operation too.
     Of course, you cannot get an item from an empty stack.
 And you can only get an item on top of the stack.
 It's just like a real stack of plates.
-    There is one more restriction with data structure Stack than

     ![](./docs/images/stack_pop.png)